 Degree Works User Guides:

-The La Salle University IT Helpdesk can assist you with technology issues you may encounter.
-You can reach the Helpdesk by calling 215.951.1860, emailing firstname.lastname@example.org, or by clicking on Helpdesk from the Tools menu in the mylasalle portal.
+The La Salle University IT Helpdesk can assist students with a variety of technology issues they may encounter.
+You can reach the Helpdesk by calling 215.951.1860, emailing email@example.com, or by clicking on Helpdesk from the Tools menu in the mylasalle portal.

 Check out the Technology at La Salle webpage for more information about technology help and support.